Subscribe to get access

 The Gloria Barron Prize for Young Heroes celebrates inspiring, public-spirited young people from diverse backgrounds all across North America.
 Established in 2001 by author T.A.
-Barron, the Barron Prize annually honors 25 outstanding young leaders ages 8 to 18 who have made a significant positive impact on people, animals or the environment.
+Barron, the Barron Prize annually honors 25 outstanding young leaders ages 8 to 18 who have made a significant positive impact on people, animals, and the environment.
 Fifteen top winners each receive $10,000 to support their service work or higher education.

 Claire Vlases, age 15, of Montana created the Solar Makes Sense initiative and raised the $118,000 needed to install solar panels on her middle school.
 She has sparked a movement in her school district and community, inspiring a new commitment to green building.